FolkertVanVerseveld/aoe/STATUS.md

 Unfortunately, the audio tracks mounting issue is related to the particular Linux distribution the game is running on and we do not know if this is possible to fix at all.
 Also, depending on the method you have backed up/converted the real CD-ROM to ISO, it may play garbled audio data.
+We have no way to check if the CD-ROM has no bad sectors.

 ## In progress